Go to the Oracle Database Express Edition (XE) Forum, and search existing questions and answers, or enter your own question.

 No, you can only log Service Requests, with Oracle Support, against fully supported products, such as Oracle Database Enterprise Edition, Oracle Database Standard Edition 2, and all of the Oracle Database Cloud Services.

 No, patches will not be released for XE.
-To obtain patches you must be on a fully supported release, such as Oracle Database Enterprise Edition or Oracle Database Standard Edition 2.
+To obtain patches you must be on a fully supported edition, such as Oracle Database Enterprise Edition or Oracle Database Standard Edition 2.

 Yes, a Linux Docker image can be built using the Dockerfiles provided under https://github.com/oracle/docker-images